GCSC's Tyndall Education Center

 - Mail to GCSC Tyndall Education Center, 5230 West Highway 98, Panama City, FL 32401 (please allow more than 5 business days for submission through the mail)

-On the nights you attend class, enter TAFB through the Sabre gate (on the right at the first light after crossing the DuPont Bridge onto Tyndall).
-Your name will be on a list at this gate.
+On the nights you attend class, enter TAFB through the main gate; your name will be on a list at this gate.

 Additional Tyndall Air Force Base Rules